 Finestrella

-Fans of Instagram might already know this social media hotspot.
-The Finestrella di Via Piella is where passers-by can take a peek into Bologna’s past by opening up a window to a canal.
-The city was once home to many canals, but over time the waterways have been covered and built over.
+The Finestrella di Via Piella is where passers-by can take a peek into Bologna’s past by opening up a window to a canal – more specifically the Canale delle Moline.

-What you can see through this picturesque viewpoint is a short stretch of one of those canals, the Canale delle Moline.
 This part of the city has sometimes been dubbed “Little Venice” and, as you take your turn to open up this window onto the canal, it’s not hard to see why.

 The canal is edged by buildings, which is why it’s hidden from view apart from this little window.
 It’s a great place to snap a few shots, but you may have to stand in line to get that iconic shot (depending on the time of year you’re visiting).